This post may contain affiliate links. Please read my disclosure for more info.

 5. Try something new each week

 Until you’ve built up a decent list of favorite meals, try planning one NEW recipe every week or two.

 Eventually, you’ll have several new family-approved meals to rotate!

-And, of course, there’s always plenty of all sorts of recipes to try that you can find on Pinterest.
+And, of course, there are always plenty of all sorts of recipes to try that you can find on Pinterest.

 6. Try planning by theme

 Next, if you’re still feeling indecisive when you sit down to plan your week, planning by theme can help you speed up the process.

 Dinner themes or “theme nights” help to narrow down your options for each day, making it much easier to pick something and move on.

 7. Use a meal planning template